Jason Phillips (pitcher)

-Jason Charles Phillips (born March 22, 1974) is a former pitcher in Major League Baseball.
-He played for the Pittsburgh Pirates in 1999, and he played for the Cleveland Indians in 2002 and 2003.
+Jason Charles Phillips (born March 22, 1974) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates in 1999 and the Cleveland Indians in 2002 and 2003.
 Phillips batted and threw right-handed.

 In a three-season career, Phillips posted a 1–4 record with a 6.20 ERA, 32 strikeouts and 53 2/3 innings in 50 games pitched, six as a starter.
 After his major league career, Phillips pitched parts of two seasons (2003-) in Japan for the Orix BlueWave.